 File a Complaint About the Creditor

-If the creditor that furnished the incorrect or incomplete information fails to correct it or advise the credit reporting agency of a correction, or if it advises the credit reporting agency of the correction, but then reports the erroneous information again later, you can file a complaint either with the FTC (see above) or, if the creditor is a financial institution, with the federal agency that oversees that type of financial institution.
+If the creditor that furnished the incorrect or incomplete information fails to correct it or advise the credit reporting agency of a correction, or if it advises the credit reporting agency of the correction, but then reports the erroneous information again later, you can file a complaint either with the FTC (see above) or, if the creditor is a large financial institution, with the federal agency that oversees that type of financial institution.
 The new Consumer Financial Protection Bureau oversees many types of financial agencies, so you might be able to file a complaint there.
 Visit its website at www.consumerfinance.gov and click on Submit a Complaint.

 If you are not sure which agency to contact, start with the FTC -- it will likely forward your complaint to the correct agency.